8 Helpful Tips to Support a NICU Family

 - The NICU is a scary place.

-Seeing your loved one transported by ambulance or helicopter is hard enough, but seeing your baby hooked up to wires and monitors is an experience parents can have nightmares over.
+Seeing your loved one transported by ambulance or helicopter is hard enough, but seeing your baby hooked up to wires and monitors is what an experienced parent can have nightmares over.
 Yat that’s not the only hard part of having a child in the NICU.
 “There’s chaos going on all around you, with sick and sicker babies, and grieving families.
 Doctors are always rushing and yet never seem to be there except when it is an emergency.”
 Says Elliott’s mom.
 “I would stay at his side and forgo eating and sleeping to watch over him.”

 - They don’t know when we’re bringing the baby home.